zackaira/Blockons/readme.txt

 &#128312; Can't find the blocks you need?
 We're working on adding lots more blocks...
 Send us some ideas and maybe we can add on the blocks you need next!

+## Blockons Offers the following Block Extensions

+&#9989; **Content Tooltips**
+Integrate helpful tooltips across your website.
+These tooltips offer quick information when users hover over content links, keeping things simple and easy to understand.

+&#9989; **Image Lightbox**
+Set up image lightboxes on your website.
+These lightboxes allow users to view images in a larger, more detailed format without leaving the current page.
+It offers a seamless browsing experience and keeps visitors engaged with your content.

 ## Blockons Offers the following Site Add-ons